Martial eagle: Reptiles

 Large monitors, such as this prey, a rock monitor, can be important prey for adult female martial eagles.

 Reptiles can be locally important in the diet, and they are known to take larger numbers of reptiles than other large African booted eagles.
-Only relatively large reptiles, it seems, are attacked and many of this prey is also potentially dangerous, so martial eagles have unusually long, gracile tarsi, perhaps an adaptation to dangerous large reptilian prey.
+Only relatively large reptiles, it seems, are attacked and many of this prey are also potentially dangerous, so martial eagles have unusually long, gracile tarsi, perhaps an adaptation to dangerous large reptilian prey.
 Based on the photographic analysis, reptilian prey, predominately adult monitors comprise 21% of the total 239 prey items.
 In particular, in the former Transvaal province of northeastern South Africa, reptiles were the main prey, with monitor lizards alone comprising just under half of the prey remains.
 A small food study in Zimbabwe found that 69% of 39 prey items were made up of monitor lizards.
 Large monitors such as rock monitors (Varanus albigularis), the nile monitors (Varanus niloticus) and the savannah monitors (Varanus exanthematicus) are mainly taken.
 These monitors are the largest lizards in Africa, weighing roughly around 3.1 to 6.3 kg in standard adults, can be a formidable but fulfilling prey.
 So most of the hunts are ambushes on adult monitors by mature female eagles.
 Sometimes a lengthy struggle will ensue as the eagles try to get a good grip on the tough back skin of the monitors while simultaneously trying to control their necks to avoid the prey's powerful jaws, however, the eagles are usually successful in dispatching the large lizards.

 Other reptiles are also occasionally taken.
 In Kruger National Park, reptiles as a whole made up 38% of the prey remains.
 These consisted of monitor lizards as well as a wide range of snakes.
 Elsewhere, snouted cobras (Naja annulifera) may added to the list of their prey spectrum.
 Even youngsters of the African rock python (Python sebae), the largest African snake was taken.
 Tent tortoises (Psammobates tentorius) and possibly Bell's hinge-back tortoises (Kinixys spekii) are also taken by martial eagles, In one case, an estimated 90 cm nile crocodile (Crocodylus niloticus) was captured and flown with by a martial eagle.